Azure-Samples/azd-ai-starter-basic/README.md

-# Azure AI Foundry `azd` bicep starter kit (basic)
+# Microsoft Foundry `azd` bicep starter kit (basic)

-This Azure Developer CLI (azd) template provides a streamlined way to provision and deploy Azure AI Foundry resources for building and running AI agents.
-It includes infrastructure-as-code definitions and sample application code to help you quickly get started with Azure AI Foundry's agent capabilities, including model deployments, workspace configuration, and supporting services like storage and container hosting.
+This Azure Developer CLI (azd) template provides a streamlined way to provision and deploy Microsoft Foundry resources for building and running AI agents.
+It includes infrastructure-as-code definitions and sample application code to help you quickly get started with Microsoft Foundry's agent capabilities, including model deployments, workspace configuration, and supporting services like storage and container hosting.

 This template does **not** include agent code or application code.
-You will find samples in other repositories such as [azure-ai-foundry/foundry-samples](https://github.com/azure-ai-foundry/foundry-samples/tree/main/samples/microsoft/python/getting-started-agents/hosted-agents).
+You will find samples in other repositories such as [foundry-samples](https://github.com/azure-ai-foundry/foundry-samples/tree/main/samples/microsoft/python/getting-started-agents/hosted-agents).

 [Features](#features) • [Getting Started](#getting-started) • [Guidance](#guidance)